Uttarakhand Transport Corporation

-UTC's motto is to provide adequate, efficient, well-coordinated, comfortable, and economical services to its passengers while earning enough for self-sustenance and growth.
+The mission of UTC is to provide adequate, efficient, well-coordinated, and economical transportation services.
+As an autonomous body, it focuses on self-sustenance and modernizing its infrastructure to enhance passenger comfort and safety.

 History

-After the formation of Uttarakhand state on 9 November 2000, the Uttarakhand Transport Corporation (UTC) was established in Dehradun on 30 October 2003, under the provisions of the Road Transport Act, 1950.
-Upon its establishment, UTC inherited 957 buses from the Uttar Pradesh State Road Transport Corporation (UPSRTC).
-Subsequently, in 2004, UTC expanded its fleet by purchasing 480 additional buses.
+Following the formation of Uttarakhand on 9 November 2000, the Uttarakhand Transport Corporation (UTC) was established on 30 October 2003 under the Road Transport Act, 1950.
+At the time of its formation, the corporation inherited 957 buses along with the existing administrative structure from the Uttar Pradesh State Road Transport Corporation (UPSRTC).